NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 ## Front-End Development as a career

 Artificial Intelligence (AI) has been making waves in countless industries, and web development is no exception, AI is making big strides here as well.
 With the potential to revolutionise the way websites are created and maintained, the field of front-end development is changing and many worry AI will take over.

+It is obvious that AI is becoming very important in front-end work.
+It will join the work process more and more.
+Developers will mix their skills with AI to do better work.
+It’s key for developers to learn and use new AI tools.
+Working with AI can make better websites.

+Even with AI growing fast, front-end development’s future is bright.
+AI tools will boost developer skills and productivity, not make developers unnecessary.
+AI helps with prototyping, automating tasks, and making developers more productive, so companies might need more front-end developers to take advantage of AI’s benefits.

+AI will change front-end work, but won’t replace human skills.
+Good front-end developers really know about design and solving issues.
+They use their creativity to make great things.
+Working with AI, developers can do even cooler stuff in web design.
+They could make groundbreaking changes.

 | Front-End Developer Skills | AI’s Limitations |
 | --- | --- |